PhilipYip1988/windows-xp-installation-guide/integration/readme.md

 The next screen will ask what Storage Controller Driver to Slipstream, this should the SATA Operation used in the BIOS Setup.
 On the OptiPlex 7010.Select only one of the drivers:

 * If installing Windows XP using the RAID SATA Operation in the BIOS Setup use the Intel Desktop/Workstation/Server Express Chipset SATA RAID Controller.
-* If installing Windows XP using the AHCI SATA Operation in the BIOS Setup use the Intel ICH10R SATA AHCI Controller.
+* If installing Windows XP using the AHCI SATA Operation in the BIOS Setup use the Intel ICH10R SATA AHCI Controller **(recommended)**.

 Select Next: